-During the Mid-Pliocene warm period (MPWP, 3.3–3.0 million years ago) slowly changing large-scale indicators reflect a world that was warmer than present, with CO2 similar to current levels.
+During the mid-Pliocene warm period (MPWP, 3.3 to 3.0 million years ago) slowly changing large-scale indicators reflect a world that was warmer than present, with CO2 similar to current levels.
 CO2 levels during the MPWP were similar to present for a sustained period, within a range of 360–420 ppm (medium confidence).
 Relative to the present, GMST, GMSL and precipitation rate were all higher, the Northern Hemisphere latitudinal temperature gradient was lower, and major terrestrial biomes were shifted northward (very high confidence).
 There is high confidence that cryospheric indicators were diminished and medium confidence that the Pacific longitudinal temperature gradient weakened and monsoon systems strengthened. {2.3, Cross-Chapter Box 2.4, 9.6.2}

 Inferences from past climate states based on proxy records can be compared with climate projections over coming centuries to place the range of possible futures into a longer-term context.
-There is medium confidence in the following mappings between selected paleo periods and future projections: During the Last Interglacial, GMST is estimated to have been 0.5°C–1.5°C warmer than the 1850–1900 reference for a sustained period, which overlaps the low end of the range of warming projected under SSP1-2.6, including its negative-emissions extension to the end of the 23rd century [1.0–2.2] °C. During the mid-Pliocene Warm Period, the GMST estimate [2.5-4.0] °C is similar to the range projected under SSP2-4.5 for the end of the 23rd century [2.3-4.6] °C. GMST estimates for the Miocene Climatic Optimum [5–10] °C and Early Eocene Climatic Optimum [10–18] °C, about 15 and 50 million years ago, respectively, overlap with the range projected for the end of the 23rd century under SSP5-8.5 [6.6–14.1] °C. {Cross-Chapter Box 2.1, 2.3.1, 4.3.1.1, 4.7.1.1}
+There is medium confidence in the following mappings between selected paleo periods and future projections: During the Last Interglacial, GMST is estimated to have been 0.5°C–1.5°C warmer than the 1850–1900 reference for a sustained period, which overlaps the low end of the range of warming projected under SSP1-2.6, including its negative-emissions extension to the end of the 23rd century [1.0°C to 2.2°C].
+During the mid-Pliocene Warm Period, the GMST estimate [2.5°C to 4.0°C] is similar to the range projected under SSP2-4.5 for the end of the 23rd century [2.3°C to 4.6°C].
+GMST estimates for the Miocene Climatic Optimum [5°C to 10°C] and Early Eocene Climatic Optimum [10°C to 18°C], about 15 and 50 million years ago, respectively, overlap with the range projected for the end of the 23rd century under SSP5-8.5 [6.6°C to 14.1°C]. {Cross-Chapter Box 2.1, 2.3.1, 4.3.1.1, 4.7.1.1}

 Changes in Modes of Variability

 Since the late 19th century, major modes of climate variability show no sustained trends but do exhibit fluctuations in frequency and magnitude at inter-decadal time scales, with the notable exception of the Southern Annular Mode, which has become systematically more positive (high confidence).
 There is high confidence that these modes of variability have existed for millennia or longer, but low confidence in detailed reconstructions of most modes prior to direct instrumental records.
-Both polar annular modes have exhibited strong positive trends toward increased zonality of midlatitude circulation over multi-decadal periods, but these trends have not been sustained for the Northern Annular Mode since the early 1990s (high confidence).
+Both polar annular modes have exhibited strong positive trends toward increased zonality of mid-latitude circulation over multi-decadal periods, but these trends have not been sustained for the Northern Annular Mode since the early 1990s (high confidence).
 For tropical ocean modes, a sustained shift beyond multi-centennial variability has not been observed for El Niño–Southern Oscillation (medium confidence), but there is low evidence and low agreement about the long-term behaviour of other tropical ocean modes.
 Modes of decadal and multi-decadal variability over the Pacific and Atlantic oceans exhibit no significant trends over the period of observational records (high confidence). {2.4}

 Introduction